 Articles

-Diaries of a Climate Nomad – Texas
+Diary of a Climate Nomad – Texas

 “If you don’t like the weather, just wait a minute,” has been the Texas punchline for decades.
 Having lived in the state for over twenty years, I can attest to the wild swings in temperature.
 Every January, I got used… Read More ›